LaunchCodeEducation/linux/content/package-manager/walkthrough/updating-package-repositories/index.md

 weight: 2
 originalAuthor: "Paul Matthews" # to be set by page creator
 originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "" # to be set by the page reviewer
+reviewer: "John Woolbright" # to be set by the page reviewer
-reviewerGitHub: "" # to be set by the page reviewer
+reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
-lastEditor: "" # update any time edits are made after review
+lastEditor: "John Woolbright" # update any time edits are made after review
-lastEditorGitHub: "" # update any time edits are made after review
+lastEditorGitHub: "jwoolbright23" # update any time edits are made after review
-lastMod: 2022-03-10 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2022-03-14 # UPDATE ANY TIME CHANGES ARE MADE
 ---

-When dealing with Package Manager a common task is to **refresh** your list of package repositories and **download the metadata of all packages**.
+When dealing with any Package Manager a common task is to **refresh** your list of package repositories and **download the metadata of all packages**.
 This is a common task to complete before installing a new package or upgrading any existing packages because it ensures our Package Manager has the most up to date information on all packages.

 {{% notice note %}}
 Being able to update the metadata about the packages is a very important task.
 There are tons of packages and all of them are actively maintained which takes the form of: bug squashing, vulnerability patching, feature adding, optimization, etc. Each of these changes usually results in a new version (or build) of the package which adds to the metadata of the package.
-Being able to update our package manager allows us ot learn of any of these changes without upgrading any of our packages.
+Being able to update our package manager allows us to learn of any of these changes without upgrading any of our packages.
 {{% /notice %}}

 ## `sudo apt update`